MicrosoftDocs/SupportArticles-docs/Outlook/Client/connectivity/outlook-2010-connection-delay-failure.md

   - Microsoft Outlook 2010
 ms.date: 3/31/2022
 ---
-# You may experience Outlook 2010 connection delays or failures when Outlook 2010 is configured to connect to two Office 365 accounts
+# You may experience Outlook 2010 connection delays or failures when Outlook 2010 is configured to connect to two Microsoft 365 accounts

 _Original KB number:_ &nbsp; 2675986